proxy-di/proxydi/README.md

 > 007, I have a new mission for you
 ```

 In this example, we changed the behavior of the actor by changing the role dependency in the ProxyDi container.
 This is the goal of the [Dependency inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle) in SOLID.
-Continuing our metaphor, the actor can play any role, but it is not he who decides what role he will play.
+Continuing our metaphor, the actor can play any role, but he is not the one who decides which role he will play.
 This is a film director's decision, and here we just cosplay him by setting up our containers.

-So, ProxyDi is a just tool to link dependencies.
+So, ProxyDi is just a tool to link dependencies.
 And nothing more.
-But we

-# Сircular dependencies
+# Circular dependencies

 There are several rough edges in traditional DI container implementations that ProxyDi addresses.
 The first of these is circular dependencies.